 2.6.22: Nottingham Special Board: Gunshot wound left hip.
 Large irregular scars some 5in by 1½in over anterior, outer and first……L hip.
 The main scar is well healed, adherent and tender.
 The hip joint has been excised leaving a very good new joint.
 M… limited in extreme ranges by flexion R L Extension complete, abduction fair, adduction slight, rotation moderate.
 Whole limb shortened 2 7/8in.
 Muscle thigh wasted 2½in, calf 1in as compared with R. Knee flexion limited to 80º … thigh.
 Slight lateral mobility by knee joint.
 Feet flat both sides.
 L ankle = N (normal?).
 Sensation L leg = N. Wears surgical boot which is satisfactory and walks with a limp.
 Scars R axilla well healed = no disability.
 Not suitable for F.A.
 No treatment.
 Not F and S. Conditional award 50% 12 mths.

-Pension record card confirms a weekly allowance of 20/-, a disability assessment of 50%.
+Pension record card confirms a weekly pension of 20/- from 26.4.17 to his date of death, a disability assessment of 50%.

 Medals Awarded: 1914–1915 Star, British War and Victory, Silver War Badge no. 164894

-In Wright’s 1920 directory, the Turner family are living on Water Lane.
-Lawrence’s father Richard is a carriage builder and joiner, his brother Harry is a motor engineer and his mother Kate is a stationer.
+In Wright’s 1920 directory, the Turner family were living on Water Lane.
+Lawrence’s father Richard is a carriage builder and joiner, his brother Harry was a motor engineer and his mother Kate was a stationer.

 Gilbert Elwin remembered seeing Lawrence Turner in Radcliffe on Trent after the war was over: